 Cover Page: Including the name(s), titles, and institutional and email addresses of the author(s).

-3. A processing fee of $US 25.00 is required for all submissions to the Notre Dame office.
-The fee can be mailed to Rory McVeigh at the Notre Dame office.
+3. A processing fee of $US 25.00 is required for all submissions to the University of North Carolina office.
+The fee can be mailed to Neal Caren at the University of North Carolina office.
 Within the US, personal checks are accepted.
 Outside of the US, please use a credit card (Mastercard, Visa, or American Express) or a money order.
 Please make all checks out to "Mobilization."

 4. Manuscripts that are accepted for publication must be submitted in their final form via email, preferably in WordPerfect or Microsoft Word.
 Editors will ask that figures, tables, and illustrations be in photo-ready format in proper fonts.